 Billy Joel introducing Toots Thielemans to his audience as ‘the best harmonica player in the world,’ when performing his hit song “Leave a Tender Moment Alone” live on the London stage in the early 1980s

 His harmonica was featured on several soundtracks over the years, most prominently when John Barry asked him to play the instrument on the theme song of “Midnight Cowboy” (1969), winner of three Academy Awards, including Best Picture.
-The film was directed by John Schlesinger and launched the careers of Dustin Hoffman, John Voight and Brenda Vaccaro.
-Other of his harmonica solos can be heard in films such as “The Getaway” (1972), “Cinderella Liberty” (1973), Paul Verhoeven’s “Turkish Delight” (1973), “The Sugarland Express” (1974) for Steven Spielberg, “Arthur” (1981) starring Dudley Moore, and Claude Berri’s French screen classics “Jean de Florette” and “Manon de Source” (both 1986, starring Yves Montand).
+The film was directed by John Schlesinger and launched the careers of Dustin Hoffman, John Voight, and Brenda Vaccaro.
+Other harmonica solos of his can be heard in films such as “The Getaway” (1972), “Cinderella Liberty” (1973), Paul Verhoeven’s “Turkish Delight” (1973), “The Sugarland Express” (1974) for Steven Spielberg, “Arthur” (1981) starring Dudley Moore, and Claude Berri’s French screen classics “Jean de Florette” and “Manon de Source” (both 1986, starring Yves Montand).

 The theme song from John Schlesinger’s “Midnight Cowboy” (1969); music by John Barry, harmonica solo by Jean ‘Toots’ Thielemans

 Two years ago, Mr. Thielemans officially retired from live performing.
 Today, all international media are reporting his death.
-He was, after all, an unrivaled master of the harmonica and musical virtuoso; you’ll just know if you’d care to listen to the way he could revive a song like “What a Wonderful World”—there was really no one else around who could play it on the harmonica like Mr. Thielemans did.
+He was, after all, an unrivaled master of the harmonica and musical virtuoso; you’ll just know if you’d care to listen to the way he could revive a song like “What a Wonderful World”—there was no one else around who could play it on the harmonica as Mr. Thielemans did.

 Mr. Thielemans, age 90, playing “What a Wonderful World” live in Liège, elgium, in 2012, vocals by Trijntje Oosterhuis